 'Government official' includes a person who works for or is an agent of a government-owned or governmentcontrolled entity.
-This includes elected and appointed officers or employees of national, municipal or local governments (including individuals holding legislative, administrative and judicial positions), officials of political parties and candidates political offices, employees for of government or state-controlled companies Government-Linked and Companies ("GLCs").
+This includes elected and appointed officers or employees of national, municipal or local governments (including individuals holding legislative, administrative and judicial positions), officials of political parties and candidates political offices, employees government or state-controlled companies Government-Linked Companies and ("GLCs").